-Image: Visitors at Create a Portrait of Your Myanmar stories and photos exhibition at the Irrawaddy Literary Festival (1- 3 February 2013) in Rangoon.
+Image: Visitors at Create a Portrait of Your Myanmar stories and photos exhibition at the Irrawaddy Literary Festival (1- 3 February 2013) in Yangon.
 Photo by Kyi Kyi Pyone © British Council

 British Council’s role in the local visual arts scene has become more active after we re-established the relationship with the Myanmar Photographic Society (MPS) in the beginning of 2010.